bierteam/drinkn/docs/README.md

 # Pils

-A simple crawler to get some usable data of [biernet.nl](https://biernet.nl/)
+A simple node app to get some usable data from [biernet.nl](https://biernet.nl/) We will consume this data later to generate push notifications with nice discounts when the fridge is running low for example.

 ## Getting Started